Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 ### Prerequisites

-To configure an cohort integration from Amplitude to Braze, you need the following information from Braze:
+To configure a cohort integration from Amplitude to Braze, you need the following information from Braze:

 1. Data Import Key
    - In Braze, click on **Partner Integrations** then click on **Amplitude** and **Generate New Key**.